jrtb/laravel-word-search/README.md

 # Laravel Word Search Application

-This is a Laravel-based web application currently in its initial development phase.
-The application is built using Laravel's latest version and includes modern frontend tooling.
+A specialized web application for searching and analyzing words based on patterns and frequency of usage.
+Built with Laravel and modern frontend tooling.

-## Current Features
+## Features

-- Basic Laravel installation with a "Hello World" homepage
-- Modern frontend setup with Tailwind CSS and Vite
+- **Pattern Search**: Search through two specialized word lists:
+  - **Omnigrams List**: Contains words that are 8+ letters long, contain exactly 8 unique letters, and include the letter 'S'
+  - **Word-Checker Dictionary**: Contains words that are 5+ letters long, contain the letter 'S', and have a maximum of 8 unique letters

+- **Frequency Search**: Search for words based on their frequency of usage in language
-- Default Laravel authentication scaffolding
+  - Default threshold set to 0.0000009
-- Database migrations for users, cache, and jobs tables
+  - Returns up to 200 matching words
+  - Shows total count of matches found

 ## Technical Stack

-- Laravel (latest version)
+- Laravel 11
 - Tailwind CSS for styling
 - Vite for asset bundling
+- AWS S3 for word list storage
-- MySQL/PostgreSQL ready (database configurable)
+- MySQL/PostgreSQL for database

 ## Requirements

-- PHP >= 8.1
+- PHP >= 8.2
 - Composer
 - Node.js & NPM
 - Database (MySQL, PostgreSQL, etc.)
+- AWS S3 bucket access

 ## Installation